liamgriffiths/distributed-elixir-demo/README.md

 automates this process and gives us a simple command line tool to do it.

 ```
-# Make sure all the dependencies are downloaded and compile it all
-$ mix do deps.get, deps.compile, compile

 # Build all the frontend assets, then create a manifest file for them
 $ (cd assets && npm i && npm run deploy)
 $ mix phx.digest